glaciercoder/ControlTheory/FeedbackControl.md

 4. The break-in point and breakaway points satisfy the equation $\frac{dK}{ds} = 0$, and K must be positive.
 5. Departure angle and arrival angle.
 6. The intersection point with imaginary axis: Routh Criterion.

+These guildlines can only limit the root locus to some types, but not give locus definitely.

+### Design using dynamic compensation

+Using root locus method, we can choose a propotional gain to move poles.
+However, for many processes, it's not enough changing gain.
+Under these situations, it's nessasary to change the prossess itself, which is called **compensation**.
+Three main compensations are used:

+- Lead compensation: approximates the function of PD control and acts mainly to speed up a response by lowering rise time and decreasing the transient overshoot.
+- Lag compensation: approximates the function of PI control, and is usually used to improve the steady-state accuracy of the system.
+- Notch compensation: used to achieve stability for systems with lightly damped flexible modes.

+$$
+D_c(s) = \frac{s+z}{s+p}
+$$

+is called lead compensation and lag compensation for z < p and z >p respectively.
+They get their name by the phase impact on frequency analysis.
+The compensation introduces a phase change by
+$$
+\phi = \tan^{-1}(\frac{\omega}{z})-\tan^{-1}(\frac{\omega}{p})
+$$

+#### Lead compensation

+For PD control, noise from the sensor may be amplified, so lead compensation is proposed.
+If p is not that far from the z, then the total effect of lead compensation is not a pure derivative.
+So there is a tradeoff for p.

+#### Lag Compensation

+Though lag compensation has the same form with lead compensation, they differ with each other by the choose of z and p.
+Lead compensation use such z and p as to cancell the pole of the plant and get a higher damping ratio.
+Lag compensation is usually used after the lead compensation to lower the steady state error by elevate the DC gain.
+By choosing z and p far smaller than natural frequency, lag compensation don not destroy our effect in lead compensation What we want is just the ratio of z/p.